mfarrelm/word-embedding/README.md

 # word-embedding

-Create word-embedding model using skip-gram and negative example.
+Create word-embedding model using skip-gram and negative sampling.
 This model trained with wikipedia and opensubtitle corpus with total word = 208.807M and output feature dimension = 128.

 ### Requirements to use this program